gulfiliz/gulfiliz.github.io/_posts/2025-12-30-new-orleans.md

 ## The Ticket

-This past Christmas, I had a ticket from Houston to Amsterdam (a new place to visit, I was super excited!) and then to my hometown Izmir.
+This past Christmas, I had a ticket from Houston to Amsterdam (a new place to visit, I was super excited!) and then to my hometown İzmir.
 Ten days!
 And, come back.
 I was packed.
 I was ready...

 But I had a health issue and my doctor said the flight might be difficult for me.
 So I had to burn the ticket (yeah, I always buy the cheapest one and never had an issue!).

-And guess where I went with my friends instead.
+And guess where I went instead.

 New Orleans, Louisiana!